2012 NBA Finals: Oklahoma City Thunder

-The Thunder finished with 47 wins, second in the Western Conference.
-During the playoffs, they defeated the defending champion Dallas Mavericks (4–0) in the first round and the Los Angeles Lakers (4–1) in the conference semifinals.
-In the conference finals, they defeated West’s #1 seeded San Antonio Spurs (4–2) despite losing the first two games.
-Ironically, the Thunder defeated the last three Western Finalists in sequential order en route to this year’s finals.
+The Thunder finished with 47 wins, placing them as the second seed in the Western Conference.
+During the playoffs, they defeated the last three Western Conference finalists in sequential order.
+First, they dethroned the defending champion Dallas Mavericks in a 4–0 first round sweep.
+Next, they dispatched the Los Angeles Lakers in the conference semifinals 4–1.
+Then, in the Western Conference finals, they defeated the top seeded San Antonio Spurs 4–2, despite losing the first two games, snapping San Antonio's 20 game winning streak in the process.

 The Thunder entered the Finals as the second-youngest finalists in NBA history.
 In addition, Daequan Cook faced the team that traded him to the Thunder in 2010.

 Road to the Finals

 Regular season series

 The season series was tied, 1–1, with both teams winning at their home floor.